paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 (3) **Waiver** — The Secretary may waive the limitation established by paragraph (1) with respect to a payment pursuant to a covered benefit described in paragraph (2)(C), on a case-by-case basis, if the Secretary determines that environmentally sensitive land of special significance would be protected as a result of such waiver.

+(4) **Exception for certain operations**

+  (A) *Definitions* — In this paragraph:

+    (i) *Excepted payment or benefit* — The term “excepted payment or benefit” means—

+      (I) a payment or benefit under subtitle E of title I of the Agricultural Act of 2014 ([7 U.S.C.
+9081](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9081) et seq.);

+      (II) a payment or benefit under [section 7333 of this title](./chapter-100-agricultural-market-transition.md#section-7333); and

+      (III) a payment or benefit described in paragraph (2)(C) received on or after October 1, 2024.

+    (ii) *Farming, ranching, or silviculture activities* — The term “farming, ranching, or silviculture activities” includes agri-tourism, direct-to-consumer marketing of agricultural products, the sale of agricultural equipment owned by the person or legal entity, and other agriculture-related activities, as determined by the Secretary.

+  (B) *Exception* — In the case of an excepted payment or benefit, the limitation established by paragraph (1) shall not apply to a person or legal entity during a crop, fiscal, or program year, as appropriate, if greater than or equal to 75 percent of the average gross income of the person or legal entity derives from farming, ranching, or silviculture activities.

 **(c) Enforcement**

 (1) **In general** — To comply with subsection (b), at least once every 3 years a person or legal entity shall provide to the Secretary—